0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 #### playerBellySize(pregnancyOnly)

-Will return the players belly size, ranges from 0 to 24.
+Will return the player's belly size, ranges from 0 to 24.
 Include true to make it pregnancy specific.

 -   `<<set _bellySize to playerBellySize()>>`
 -   `<<set _bellySizeFromPregnancy to playerBellySize(true)>>`